HomeArticlesComparisonCPC vs CPM

 Example: A $10 CPM campaign with 100,000 impressions costs $1,000.
 How many clicks does that deliver?
 It depends on CTR:

 The same $1,000 produces wildly different click volumes depending on creative performance.
-This is CPM's defining characteristic: risk is creative risk, not bid risk.
+This is CPM's defining characteristic: the risk sits in the creative, not the bid.

 CPM is the model Facebook and Instagram use by default.
-When you set a campaign objective to "reach" or "brand awareness," you are buying CPM.
-Even conversion-optimised campaigns on Meta operate on CPM impressions behind the scenes — the platform's algorithm decides which impressions to buy on your behalf to maximise conversions.
+When you set a campaign objective to "reach" or "brand awareness," you're buying CPM.
+Even conversion-optimised campaigns on Meta operate on CPM impressions behind the scenes; the platform's algorithm decides which impressions to buy on your behalf to maximise conversions.

 Calculating effective CPC from CPM: